-Oh, but what about such-and-such dealer who did this or that?
-Sure, dealers someone make bad mistakes.
+Oh, but what about Dealer X who did this or that?
+Sure, dealers sometimes make bad mistakes.
+With millions of hands dealt, it happens!
 Out of a thousand, a few are even incompetent and should be released.
 But don’t let the mistakes of a few tarnish the hundreds of great dealers who are essential to this business.

 Here’s a two-part video expose on what it’s like dealing at the WSOP.
 While the job can sure be fun at times and has its rewarding moments, it’s also a grind.